CNSP-Workshop/CNSP-resources/docs/guiPage.rst

 Introduction
 ================
 This is a graphical user interface (GUI) which aims to simplify the process of analysis, where preprocessing and analytic choices are clearly presented to the user.
 The GUI requires installation of Matlab, but does not require a Matlab licence.

-The GUI uses functions from xxx
+The aim is to make it easier and faster to re-analyse existing datasets, guiding the user through the process.
+This will be particularly relevant for those getting familiar with the CNSP resources for the first time.

 .. image:: images/gui.png
-  :width: 200
+  :width: 600
   :alt: CNSP Data browser GUI